jundalisay/spblist/content/en/research/hegel/science/book-1/section-01/chapter-03b.md

 ---

-§ 330

-The one is the simple self-relation of being-for-self in which its moments have collapsed in themselves and in which, consequently, being-for-self has the form of immediacy, and its moments therefore now have a determinate being.
+<sup>330</sup> The one is the simple self-relation of being-for-self in which its moments have collapsed in themselves.

-§ 331
+Consequently, being-for-self has the form of immediacy.
+Therefore, its moments now have a determinate being.

-As self-relation of the negative the one is a process of determining — and as self-relation it is an infinite self-determining.
-But because being-for-self is now in the form of immediacy, these differences are no longer posited only as moments of one and the same self-determination, but as at the same time affirmatively present.
+<sup>331</sup> As self-relation of the negative, the one is a process of determining.

+As self-relation, the one is an infinite self-determining.

+But being-for-self is now in the form of immediacy.
+This is why these differences are no longer posited only as moments of one and the same self-determination, but as at the same time affirmatively present.

 The ideality of being-for-self as a totality thus reverts, in the first place, to reality and that too in its most fixed, abstract form, as the one.

-In the one, being-for-self is the posited unity of simple being and determinate being, as the absolute union of the relation to other and self-relation; but, further, the determinateness of being also stands opposed to the determination of the infinite negation, to the self-determination, so that what the one is in itself is now only ideally present in it, and the negative consequently is an other distinct from it.
+In the one, being-for-self is the posited unity of simple being and determinate being, as the absolute union of the relation to other and self-relation.

+But the determinateness of being also stands opposed to the determination of the infinite negation, to the self-determination, so that what the one is in itself is now only ideally present in it, and the negative consequently is an other distinct from it.

 What shows itself to be present as distinct from the one is its own self-determining; the unity of the one with itself as thus distinguished from itself is reduced to a relation, and as a negative unity it is a negation of its own self as other, exclusion of the one as other from itself, from the one.

 (a) The One in its own self

-§ 332
+<sup>332</sup>

 In its own self the one simply is; this its being is neither a determinate being, nor a determinateness as a relation to an other, nor is it a constitution; what it is, in fact, is the accomplished negation of this circle of categories.
 Consequently, the one is not capable of becoming an other: it is unalterable.